KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NFL by fewieden](https://github.com/fewieden/MMM-NFL)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-NFL.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-NFL.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-3. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
+4. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-NFTcollections by TemianMihai](https://github.com/TemianMihai/MMM-NFTcollections)